Before you head to an interview, it’s important to be aware of the questions that recruiters and employers shouldn’t be asking you.

 Questions that employers can’t legally ask

-Under the Equal Opportunity Act, a person mustn’t request or require someone to supply information that could be used to form the basis of discrimination, Hancock says.
+In Victoria, the Equal Opportunity Act 2010 (Vic) provides that a person mustn’t request or require someone to supply information that could be used to form the basis of discrimination, Hancock says.

-“This means that employers cannot ask questions about a candidate’s personal attributes if they are irrelevant to the role being applied for.”
+“This means that employers in Victoria cannot ask questions about a candidate’s personal attributes if they are irrelevant to the role being applied for.”

-A personal attribute includes questions about your age, gender, ethnicity or sexuality.
-“The reason you cannot be asked to supply information about these attributes is because usually they have no bearing on your ability to perform the role,” Hancock adds.
+A personal attribute includes for example questions about your age, gender, ethnicity or sexuality.
+“The reason you cannot be asked to supply information about these attributes in Victoria is because usually they have no bearing on your ability to perform the role,” Hancock adds.

-This means that most questions about irrelevant personal attributes are off limits.
-For example, the following questions will usually be unlawful in most interviews:
+This means that most questions about irrelevant personal attributes should be off limits.
+For example, the following questions will usually be unreasonable in most interviews:

 - Are you in a same-sex relationship?